dkrolikowski/tull_coude_reduction/README.md

 This is a end-to-end reduction and analysis pipeline for the Tull coude spectrograph at McDonald Observatory.

-For reduction, the pipeline:
+For reduction, the pipeline stars with raw FITS files and then:
-- Starts with raw FITS files to generate CCD calibration files (bias, flat field, bad pixel mask) and perform basic image processing.
+- Generates CCD calibration files (bias, flat field, bad pixel mask) and perform basic image processing.
 - Uses the flat field to trace the echelle orders
 - Extracts 1D spectra for arc lamps and science observations
 - Fits a wavelength solution using arc lamp spectra and wavelength calibrates the science observations